Close Menu

 SaleBestseller No. 1

-• Durable, low-kickback, low-vibration chain helps reduce user fatigue for increased periods of work.
-For all chainsaws brands that run 3/8 Inch Pitch, .050 Inch (1.3 mm) gauge, 58 drive links
+• 3 x durable, low-kickback, low-vibration chains that help reduce user fatigue for increased periods of work.
+For all chainsaws brands that run 3/8 Inch Pitch, .050 Inch (1.3 mm) gauge, 56 drive links.
+For saw sizes up to 42 cc

 • Precision, heat-treated semi-chisel chain cuts smoothly with a higher tolerance for debris

-• This chainsaw chain features a tough, long-lasting chrome outer layer and hardened rivets help reduce wear and allow for fewer chain adjustments
+• Tough, long-lasting chrome outer layer and hardened rivets help reduce wear and allow for fewer chain adjustments

 • Built-in Lubri-Tec automatic oiling system extends the life of your chain by delivering oil to key parts of the chain so you can work smarter with less downtime and maintenance